Mediawiki-wysiwyg/WYSIWYG-CKeditor/WYSIWYG/ckeditor/plugins/texttransform/README.md

 Usage
 -------------------------

-1. Download source files and place them on to be created "texttransform" folder under the CKEditor's plugin base.
+1. Download source files and place them on to be created "texttransform" folder under the CKeditor's plugin base.

 2. Define plugin in CKEDITOR config object.